supergiulio2000/expressive-hrbac/README.md

 -   `UndefinedParameterError`: When `func1` or `func2` is undefined.
 -   `NullParameterError`: When `func1` or `func2` is null.
 -   `EmptyParameterError`: When `func1` or `func2` is a string which is empty.
--   `MissingFunctionError`: If `func1` or `func2` is a string but it is not associated to a function
+-   `MissingFunctionError`: When `func1` or `func2` is a string but it is not associated to a function
--   `NotAFunctionError`: when `func1` or `func2` is not a string and it is not a sync/async function.
+-   `NotAFunctionError`: When `func1` or `func2` is not a string and it is not a sync/async function.
 -   `ParameterNumberMismatchError`: when `func1` or `func2` is not a string and it is not a function which takes exactly 2 arguments.

 ## and(func1, func2)
-Combines two function with boolean AND
+Combines two function with boolean AND.

 **Parameters**:
 -   `func1`: [**string | sync/async function**] - Label or actual function